-93. In the view of the Defence for Yekatom, counts four and five should be dismissed as (i) 'the element of crimes of displacement as a war crime require an order to displace the civilian population'; (ii) 'there was no order by Mr Yekatom to perform an act or omission as a result of which such a displacement would occur'; and (iii) 'there were intervening Anti-Balaka groups who were not under the control and command of Mr Yekatom and who participated in the alleged attack of 5 December'.228 The Prosecutor requests the Chamber to dismiss this challenge.229
+93. In the view of the Defence for Yekatom, counts four and five should be dismissed as (i) 'the element of crimes of displacement as a war crime require an order to displace the civilian population'; (ii) 'there was no order by Mr Yekatom to perform an act or omission as a result of which such a displacement would occur'; and (iii) 'there were intervening Anti-Balaka groups who were not under the control and command of Mr Yekatom and who participated in the alleged attack of 5 December'.
+The Prosecutor requests the Chamber to dismiss this challenge.
+229

 94. The Chamber considers that article 8(2)(e)(viii) of the Statute is not limited to '[o]rdering the displacement of the civilian population'.
-The reference to '[o]rdering' must be interpreted in light of paragraph 8 of the General Introduction to the Elements of Crimes, which specifies that the Elements of Crimes 'apply to all those whose criminal responsibility may fall under articles 25 and 28 of the Statute'.230 This means that the Elements of Crimes specify that article 8(2)(e)(viii) of the Statute does not exclude any mode of liability.
+The reference to '[o]rdering' must be interpreted in light of paragraph 8 of the General Introduction to the Elements of Crimes, which specifies that the Elements of Crimes 'apply to all those whose criminal responsibility may fall under articles 25 and 28 of the Statute'.
+This means that the Elements of Crimes specify that article 8(2)(e)(viii) of the Statute does not exclude any mode of liability.
 A contextual reading of article 8(2)(e)(viii) of the Statute provides further support for this interpretation.
 Article 7(1)(d) of the Statute and article 8(2)(a)(vii) of the Statute, which concern the corresponding crimes of 'deportation or forcible transfer of population' and '[u]nlawful deportation or transfer' respectively, do not contain a limitation to '[o]rdering'.
-However, even if article 8(2)(e)(viii) of the Statute must be interpreted as requiring an order, the Chamber is of the view that the relevant requirements have been met.231 The Chamber recalls that it has found that Yekatom issued instructions to attack Muslims without distinction prior to and during the 5 December 2013 Attack and that, as a result of the attack, nearly all the Muslim residents of Boeing and Cattin fled.
-On this basis, the Chamber finds that Yekatom's orders also caused the displacement of Muslim persons from
+However, even if article 8(2)(e)(viii) of the Statute must be interpreted as requiring an order, the Chamber is of the view that the relevant requirements have been met.
+The Chamber recalls that it paras 78, 88, 111-115; CAR-OTP-2001-7017, at 7110-7111, para.
+447.